Best Movies on Disney Plus (Beyond the Obvious)

 Cool Runnings (1993)

-Loosely based on the story of Jamaica's first Olympic bobsled team, it's a funny, quirky, and positive film that encourages following your dreams.
+Loosely based on the story of Jamaica's first Olympic bobsled team, it's a quirky, positive and funny sports movie that encourages following your dreams.

 Kelly R said: Sports movies are a great way to help teach kids about the importance of teamwork and perseverance, and this one has John Candy!